aaronights/aarond.me/src/pages/blog/vans.md

 It’s especially sleazy given my employers constant lip service to being environmentally friendly.
 All EV’s by 2030!
 But we are switching from hybrids to these toxic trucks for now.

 I thought I was good at my job.
 Well, at least some people tell me that I am.
-All words of advice are welcome.